The Footy Show (1957 TV program)

 The Footy Show is an Australian television program which was broadcast on the Seven Network, Melbourne television station HSV-7.
 It was broadcast on Fridays from 12 April 1957 to 20 September 1957, and again from 4 April 1958 to 19 September 1958.

 Broadcast

 The program was presented by Australian footballers Doug Elliot and Jack Dyer, along with fellow VFL football players.
 It was a 30-minute program.

-It is unlikely (though not impossible) that any of the episodes exist as Kinescope recordings.